enkidevs/curriculum/docker/fundamentals/images/docker-images.md

 An image that doesn't extend any other image is known as the base image.

-Images are built using a special configuration file (usually) named Dockerfile and the `docker build` command.
+Images are built using a special configuration file (commonly) named Dockerfile and the `docker build` command.

 ---